alexbie98/vibe-gains/README.md

 A lift tracking application that helps you monitor your strength training progress and visualize your gains over time.

 This project was 100% vibecoded by Claude.
-I have no idea what's going on in the code; I barely understand this README.
+I have no idea what's going on in the code.
+In fact I only understand some of this README, which was also authored by Claude.

 ![Vibe Gains Screenshot](./screenshot.png)